Minneapolis Third Precinct police station set on fire after rioters break in

 CLICK HERE TO GET THE FOX NEWS APP

-St. Paul spokesman Steve Linders said authorities were dealing with incidents in roughly 20 different parts of the city.
+In St. Paul, spokesman Steve Linders said authorities were dealing with incidents in roughly 20 different parts of the city.

-More unrest was reported Thursday evening in cities such as New York City, Denver and Louisville, Ky.
+More unrest was reported Thursday evening in cities such as New York City, Denver, Columbus, Ohio, and Louisville, Ky.

 This is a developing story.
 Check back for updates.
 The Associated Press contributed to this story.